Dizziness is a term that is often used to describe 2 different symptoms: lightheadedness and vertigo.

-Baloh RW, Jen J. Hearing and equilibrium.
+Baloh RW, Jen JC.
+Hearing and equilibrium.
 In: Goldman L, Schafer AI, eds.
 Goldman's Cecil Medicine.
-24th ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 436.
+25th ed.
+Philadelphia, PA: Elsevier Saunders; 2015:chap 428.

-Linda J. Vorvick, MD, Medical Director and Director of Didactic Curriculum, MEDEX Northwest Division of Physician Assistant Studies, Department of Family Medicine, UW Medicine, School of Medicine, University of Washington.
-Also reviewed by A.D.A.M.
-Health Solutions, Ebix, Inc., Editorial Team: David Zieve, MD, MHA, Bethanne Black, Stephanie Slon, and Nissi Wang.
+Linda J. Vorvick, MD, Medical Director and Director of Didactic Curriculum, MEDEX Northwest Division of Physician Assistant Studies, Department of Family Medicine, UW Medicine, School of Medicine, University of Washington, Seattle, WA.
+Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Editorial team.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997-